mschemmel/qpcR/README.md

 | `trep` | number of technical replicate |

-An example dataset can be found in the `data` folder.
+An example dataset can be found in the `inst/extdata` folder.